Table of Contents

 - Intrinsic Factors:

-- Genetic: Inside cells.
+- Genetic: Genetic makeup inside cells.

 - Intercellular Chemicals: Plant growth regulators.